 - We believe in fully including all children.

 - We recognise that all children may have special educational needs at some point in their education.
 We aim to provide teaching methods, resources and learning opportunities that are adapted to meet the needs of all children.

 - We aim to work closely with parents/carers, keeping them informed about their child’s learning and encouraging a partnership between home and school

 - Wherever possible, we aim to share learning objectives with all children, including those with special educational needs, to involve them in evaluating their progress and setting new targets.

-Our SENCO is Sarah Hewitt and she can be contacted on 0115 9145035, or at Heymann Primary School, Swithland Drive, West Bridgford, NG2 7UN
+Our SENCO team is Sophie Goswami (KS2) and Cora Whitney (KS1).
+They can be contacted on 0115 9145035, at firstname.lastname@example.org or at Heymann Primary School, Swithland Drive, West Bridgford, NG2 7UN